dave-heslop74/vMF_Specimens/README.md

 Package dependencies can be found in the ```requirements.txt``` file included in this repository and the ```postBuild``` file provides commands to setup the interactive notebook.

-An example notebook ```vMF_Specimens.ipynb``` is contained in this repository and demonstrates how the package can be used.
+An example Jupyter notebook ```vMF_Specimens.ipynb``` is contained in this repository and demonstrates how the package can be used.